-The Department has made a preliminary determination that the proposed new or increased discharge will not cause measurable degradation of parameters that are unavailable and will only cause de minimis degradation of parameters that are available.
+The Department has made a final determination that the proposed new or increased discharge will not cause measurable degradation of parameters that are unavailable and will only cause de minimis degradation of parameters that are available.
 The facility's treatment structures are sized to meet the Division's preferred design criteria of a 10-year, 24-hour storm event.
-The Department will make a final determination of the level of degradation after completion of this comment period.